profhenry/sshsig/README.md

 * **Ed25519 key support**
 Java 8 comes with no support for Ed25519.
 So in case you want to sign with an Ed25519 key when using the default JCA signing engine you will need a 3rd party lib which adds Ed25519 support to JCA (for example [Bouncy Castle] or [net.i2p.crypto:eddsa]).
-In case you are using a Java 15+ runtime **or** you are using an SSH-Agent via the Apache MINA signing backend no additional JCA providers are required.
+In case you are using a Java 15+ runtime no additional JCA providers are required.

 * **RSA key support**
 The SSHSIG protocol states that the allowed signing algorithms are *rsa-sha2-512* or *rsa-sha2-256*.
 However the OpenSSH implementation just uses *rsa-sha2-512*, so the Java library does the same thing.